 Powdered Sugar vs Confectioners Sugar vs Icing Sugar

 Depending on where you live in the world, powdered sugar is known by a variety of names, including confectioners sugar and icing sugar.
 But they’re the same thing.
 And typically made from overly processed white sugar, with low grade cornstarch used as the anti-caking factor of choice.
 In other words, not high quality ingredients.

 But with a homemade powdered sugar, you have options, brilliant options.
 Choose from a variety of unrefined (or less refined) granulated sugars that retain some trace minerals and which will add heaps more flavor into your recipe.

 How to Make Powdered Sugar in 30 Seconds

 So how do you make the powdered sugar?
 First, it’s best done in a high-powered blender, like my favorite Vitamix.
 It really won’t fluff up as much in a food processor, so stick with a blender.

-Add one cup of your granulated sugar of choice and one tablespoon (or not) of your starch.
+Add one cup of your granulated sugar of choice and one tablespoon of your preferred starch, for anti-caking.
 Blend on high for 30 seconds…and there you have it.
-Homemade powdered sugar.
 Watch the video below to see how I do it!